one child every child trainee excellence awards

 Candidate Eligibility

-• Doctoral students may apply with their supervisor as a project member.
+• Doctoral students may apply with their supervisor as a project member to administer the funds on behalf of the doctoral student.

-• Academic staff members must hold an academic appointment: continuing, limited term, or contingent term.
+• Academic staff members holding academic appointment as continuing, limited, or contingent term.

 OCEC and the Indigenous Ways of Knowing Accelerator are committed to ensuring that all scholars have equitable access to research funding and career support.
-Applicants from Indigenous and Equity-Deserving groups are highly encouraged to apply.
+Applicants conducting Indigenous research are highly encouraged to apply.

 One Child Every Child is a Canada-first research and translation initiative funded by the Canada First Research Excellence Fund, with a vision for all Canadian children to be the healthiest, most empowered and thriving in the world.
 Led by the Alberta Children’s Hospital Research Institute at the University of Calgary, One Child Every Child brings together Indigenous partners, Canada’s child health research institutes, equity-deserving communities, local and national partners as well as global collaborators to dramatically improve the lives of children across Canada and beyond.